M-Amine-oufroukhi/Psyliq-diabetes-prediction-SQL-project-/README.md

 SQL Queries
 The SQL queries provided in this repository cover various aspects of data manipulation, analysis, and optimization.
 Here's a summary of optimization strategies incorporated into the queries:

-Indexing: Indexes are created on frequently used columns to improve query performance.
+-Indexing: Indexes are created on frequently used columns to improve query performance.

-Query Tuning: Queries are optimized by analyzing execution plans and making necessary adjustments.
+-Query Tuning: Queries are optimized by analyzing execution plans and making necessary adjustments.

 Normalization and Denormalization: Database schema is normalized for data integrity, and selective denormalization is applied for performance optimization.

-Optimized Joins: JOIN operations are optimized by selecting appropriate JOIN types and conditions.
+-Optimized Joins: JOIN operations are optimized by selecting appropriate JOIN types and conditions.

-Limiting Results: Result set sizes are limited using the LIMIT clause to improve performance.
+-Limiting Results: Result set sizes are limited using the LIMIT clause to improve performance.

-Query Caching: Mechanisms for caching query results are implemented to reduce computational overhead.
+-Query Caching: Mechanisms for caching query results are implemented to reduce computational overhead.

-Parameterized Queries: Parameterized queries are used to prevent SQL injection attacks and improve caching efficiency.
+-Parameterized Queries: Parameterized queries are used to prevent SQL injection attacks and improve caching efficiency.

-Data Partitioning: Large tables are partitioned based on certain criteria to reduce data scanned during queries.
+-Data Partitioning: Large tables are partitioned based on certain criteria to reduce data scanned during queries.

-Hardware Optimization: Server configuration and hardware resources are optimized for improved performance.
+-Hardware Optimization: Server configuration and hardware resources are optimized for improved performance.

-Regular Maintenance: Regular database maintenance tasks are performed to optimize query performance and ensure data consistency.
+-Regular Maintenance: Regular database maintenance tasks are performed to optimize query performance and ensure data consistency.